wazuh/wazuh-documentation/source/_templates/installations/elastic/common/elastic-multi-node/configure_elasticsearch.rst

 - ``<elasticsearch_ip_nodeX>``: other Elasticsearch cluster nodes IPs.
 I.e: ``10.0.0.3``.
 - ``<master_node_X>``: other elasticsearch master node names.
 I.e: ``elastic-master2``.

 Depending on the node type, some parameters may vary between nodes.
-You should include the parameter ``node.master: false`` in every Elasticsearch node that you don't want to configure as master.
+The parameter ``node.master: false`` must be included in every Elasticsearch node that will not be configured as master.

 ..
 End of include file